codecygen/034_RESTful-API-wikiDB/README.md

+HOW IT WORKS?
+===
+1) localhost:3000 will show all the entered title and contents to the database.
+2) if there is nothing exists, new title and content can be added to the database with POSTMAN App's POST request from the localhost:3000/articles.
+This link is the link for GET, POST and DELETE requests for database and all of the can be done from POSTMAN App.
+3) If you would like to request a special title and content, GET request can be done via localhost:3000/articles/"countryname".
+If "countryname" is not in the database, web app will warn you that it does not exist in the database.

 Entries we would like to enter

-Canada
+title: Canada
-Canada is the largest country in the Western hemisphere and the second largest country in the world after Russia and borders only one country, the United States of America.
+content: Canada is the largest country in the Western hemisphere and the second largest country in the world   after Russia and borders only one country, the United States of America.

-France
+title: France
-France is the largest country in the EU and sometimes called the hexagon.
+content: France is the largest country in the EU and sometimes called the hexagon.

-USA
+title: USA
-The capital city of the USA is called Washington D.C.
+content: The capital city of the USA is called Washington D.C.
 D.C. stands for District of Columbia.

 POST REQUEST